Skip to main content

-We all have areas in our lives we'd like to improve upon, whether that's getting a better job, focusing on healthier habits or completing a college degree.
-But it can be easy to get thrown off course as we try to accomplish our goals.
-We may be clinging to vague dreams for the future rather than setting concrete goals.
+Everyone has an area to improve upon, whether that's getting a better job, focusing on healthier habits or completing a college degree.
+But it can be easy to get thrown off course as you try to accomplish your goals.
+You may even find that you're holding on to vague dreams for the future rather than making concrete plans.

 If this sounds like you, then take note: a proactive way to combat this tendency is to create a SMART action plan to reach your goals.
 Here's how.

-Consider the difference between the statements “I want to be in the best physical shape of my life” and “I will work out three times a week for 45 minutes over the next three months.”
-The second statement is a SMART goal because it’s:
+Consider the difference between the statements “I want to be in the best physical shape of my life” and “I will follow a training plan and go for runs three times a week for the next three months to reduce my mile time by 20 seconds.”
+The second statement is a SMART goal because it covers all 5 letters of the SMART acronym.

-SMART goals can include countless professional and educational examples, such as:
+SMART goals can be helpful in countless professional and educational situations, such as:

-- Creating a personal growth and professional development plan
+• Creating a personal growth or professional development plan

 “Oftentimes we have goals and dreams, but SMART goals let us move toward those with intentionality,” Williams said.

-To get a better sense of what SMART goals are, take a look at each letter of the SMART acronym.
+To get a better sense of what SMART goals are and how to write them for yourself, take a closer look at each letter of the SMART acronym.

 Sometimes ideas about what you want are too vague to build an action plan around, and that’s okay.
 There’s nothing wrong with dreaming big.